ASUS VG248QG 24" G-SYNC Gaming Monitor vs LG UltraGear 27GR95QE-B 26.5" QHD OLED 240Hz Gaming Monitor

 Frequently Asked Questions

-ASUS VG248QG 24" G-SYNC Gaming Monitor excels if you value ultra-fast 0.5ms (gtg) response time virtually eliminates motion blur and ghosting.
-LG UltraGear 27GR95QE-B 26.5" QHD OLED 240Hz Gaming Monitor is better if you prioritize woled panel delivers perfect black levels and infinite contrast with no blooming.
-Pick based on your budget and daily use.
+ASUS VG248QG 24" G-SYNC Gaming Monitor is the better choice if you prioritize ultra-fast 0.5ms (gtg) response time virtually eliminates motion blur and ghosting.
+LG UltraGear 27GR95QE-B 26.5" QHD OLED 240Hz Gaming Monitor wins if you value woled panel delivers perfect black levels and infinite contrast with no blooming.
+Both are rated highly (4.5★ vs 4.5★), so consider your specific needs and budget.

 Affiliate disclosure